a11yproject/a11yproject.com/src/posts/2021-03-08-should-i-use-an-accessibility-overlay.md

 ## Permanent plugins

 Permanent plugins are more of a recent phenomenon.
 Unlike temporary bandage solutions, permanent plugins are designed to be a persistent presence on the inaccessible website or web app.
-Two examples of permanent plugins are [accessiBe](https://accessibe.com/) and [AudioEye](https://www.audioeye.com/).
+Three examples of permanent plugins are [accessiBe](https://accessibe.com/), [AudioEye](https://www.audioeye.com/), and [FACIL’iti](https://www.facil-iti.com/).

 There are numerous issues with permanent plugins.
 To build off the bandage metaphor, a permanent plugin left on a website or web app for too long will cause the underlying experience to rot.